BruceEckel/ThinkingInPython/Markdown/15_The_Pattern_Concept.md

 ----------------

-One of the events that's occurred with the rise of design patterns is what could be thought of as the "pollution" of the term - people have begun to use the term to mean just about anything synonymous with "good."
+One of the events that's occurred with the rise of design patterns is what could be thought of as the "pollution" of the term---people have begun to use the term to mean just about anything synonymous with "good."
 After some pondering, I've come up with a sort of hierarchy describing a succession of different types of categories: